OpenBB-finance/openbb-docs/content/pro/openbb-copilot.md

 <img src="https://openbb-assets.s3.amazonaws.com/docs/copilot/custom_data_chat_example.jpg" alt="query custom data openbb copilot" width="80%" height="80%" />

-#### Adding custom data as a widget
+### Adding custom data as a widget

 You can also add custom data as a widget to your dashboard.
 This allows you to analyze the data in the same way you would with any other widget.
+The custom data can either be your own files or an endpoint from a custom backend.

+#### Files as widgets

-To do this, in the lower right corner of you dashboard, press the blue `+` button and select the "Add data" option.
+To add your file as a widget, in the lower right corner of you dashboard, press the blue `+` button and select the "Add data" option.
 Then either drag and drop the file or click the "Browse for file(s)" button.
 Once you have uploaded the file(s), click the "Continue" button.

 | ![add custom data button openbb copilot](https://openbb-assets.s3.amazonaws.com/docs/copilot/add_custom_data_button.jpg) | ![add custom data upload openbb copilot](https://openbb-assets.s3.amazonaws.com/docs/copilot/add_custom_data_uploaded_file.jpg) |
 |:-----------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------:|